 Members of staff may request a meeting with their manager to discuss their salary and to explore how their salary relates to relevant internal benchmarks.
 However, members of staff are not permitted to request insight into other members of staff’s salaries.
 HR Strategic Partners can provide support to managers with requests from staff on discussions on their salary.

-Recommendations are subject to a review by a Faculty/Support Services decision-making board and all recommendations are subject to an Equality Impact Assessment and verification that consistent processes have been applied before being submitted to Provost's Board.
+Recommendations are subject to a review by a Faculty/Support Services decision-making board and all recommendations are subject to an Equality Impact Assessment and verification that consistent processes have been applied.

 For substantial and sustained ongoing exceptional contribution, individuals will be awarded a consolidated increase in pay.
 For one-off exceptional performance, employees will receive a one-off payment (non-consolidated and non-pensionable payment).
 Payments will be pro-rated accordingly for part-time staff.